 Traditionally, Greek yogurt is made by straining the yogurt to remove the whey (the liquid remaining after the milk is curdled), and the end result is a more-solid yogurt with less sugar, fewer carbohydrates, and more protein compared to regular yogurt.

-For example; Fage Total brand Greek yogurt is really made in Greece and contains Pasteurized Milk and Cream, and Live Active Yogurt Cultures (L. Bulgaricus, S. Thermophilus, L. Acidophilus, Bifidus, L. Casei).
+For example; Fage Total brand Greek yogurt (sometimes still known as TOTAL) is really made in Greece and contains Pasteurized Milk and Cream, and Live Active Yogurt Cultures (L. Bulgaricus, S. Thermophilus, L. Acidophilus, Bifidus, L. Casei).

 depending on the temperature, the yogurt thickens in 6 to 8 hours.

 And...
 Next time around, just use a small amount of your remaining yogurt as a starter for the next batch.

 Lactose free - easier than you think

 Yes... this bit's easy.
 If you follow the instructions on the right but leave the yogurt for at least 24 hours, the lactose in the thickening yogurt will have been chemically absorbed.
 Best not to keep for more than 30 hours before straining and cooling.